Nuclear pumped laser

-A nuclear pumped laser is a laser pumped with the energy of fission fragments.
+A nuclear pumped laser is laser pumped with the energy of fission fragments.
 The lasing medium is enclosed in a tube lined with uranium-235 and subjected to high neutron flux in a nuclear reactor core.
 The fission fragments of the uranium create excited plasma with inverse population of energy levels, which then lases.
 Other methods, e.g. the He-Ar laser, can use the He(n,p)H reaction, the transmutation of helium-3 in a neutron flux, as the energy source, or employing the energy of the alpha particles.

 This technology may achieve high excitation rates with small laser volumes.